 Some pedestrian accidents are the fault of the driver, such as in this street sweeper case, while others are the fault of the pedestrian.
 It is sometimes difficult to know who exactly is at fault right after an accident happens.

 It is in your best interest to speak with an experienced personal injury lawyer, even if you believe you may have some fault.
 We have a great deal of experience dealing with personal injury claims throughout DC/VA/MD.
 Our personal injury attorneys can discuss your legal rights in a free pedestrian accident claim review so that you may better understand what recoveries may be available to help pay for the damages after a pedestrian accident.

-Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. – Maryland, Washington, D.C. and Virginia Injury Attorneys
+Koonz, McKenney, Johnson & DePaolis L.L.P. – Washington, D.C.
+Injury Attorneys